The Best Non-Toxic Oven Cleaner

 Step 3.
 Remove debris before you begin your Wash- Sponge it

-Begin by sweeping out the ashes and lingering food crumbs using a damp sponge before you start to wipe all the surfaces with Powerizer Complete non-toxic oven cleaner.
+Begin by sweeping out the ashes and lingering food crumbs using a damp sponge before you start to wipe all the surfaces with Powerizer Complete eco-friendly oven cleaner.
 After removing debris, rinse your sponge in plain water first and let the crumbs flush down the sink or into the trash can.
 Try to avoid dumping more substantial bits into the Powerizer solution.
 Finally set aside your sponge in case you need it in the following steps.

 Step 4.
 Pour it, Wipe it, Sponge it or Scrub it

 Next, begin to wipe all the surfaces with your Powerizer solution and a microfiber cloth.
 Make sure to saturate all the surfaces to start to loosen the food residues that are burnt on.
 In the areas where burnt on stains are still sitting, pour the Powerizer in the powdered form onto the stains.
 If the stains are on the vertical sides, pour the powder onto the wet hand dish scrubber or the sponge, so the granules embed longer into the sponge or nylon fibers of the hand scrubber while you scrub.
-Pour powder on the bottom surface and then slowly add hot water to control the desired consistency of your paste.
+Pour powder on the bottom surface and then slowly add hot water to control the desired consistency of your cleaning powder paste.

 If you choose to let it soak to soften the stains, make sure you have a decent puddle, so the water doesn’t completely evaporate, and the stain fighting laundry detergent remains active.
 They will continuously work to loosen and dissolve residues for up to six (6) to eight (8) hours.
 When you are ready to finish cleaning, use your scouring pad to scuff away the burnt-on residues.
 A soft copper scouring pad is a better choice than a traditional metal scouring pad.
 Copper is softer and less likely to remove any protective coating on the surface of your oven.

 Step 5.
 Rinse & Polish Surfaces